SumiSastri/dev-blogs/docs/github-version-control/index.md

 # GitHub and version control

-Once you write a block of code and want to change it, tooling and version control systems come into play.
-This section deals with how version control works (VCS).
-Version control is also known as SCM (Source Code Management) tools or RCS (Revision Control System) and source code management.
+Writing software is an iterative process of writing and improving the code base.

-This section primarily deals with GitHub a version-control system authored by Linus Torvalds and (GIT) an acronym for Global Information Tracker, also shortened to the proper noun, Git.
+Tooling and version control systems (VCS) come into play.
+This section primarily deals with GitHub and (GIT) an acronym for Global Information Tracker, also shortened to the proper noun, Git.

 Please set up your [local environment](https://sumisastri.github.io/dev-blogs/dev-environment/) before you can proceed to this section as it will be much easier to follow along.